 In an expansion of Capps (1993), Garland and Argueta (2010) listed six primary reasons why the church environment could be conducive to sexual offending after examining the experiences of 46 identified victims and victim family members of clergy sexual misconduct.
 The six themes that appeared are as follows: (1) family members, friends, and victims ignored warnings signs; (2) the niceness culture; (3) the ease of private communication; (4) no oversight; (5) multiple roles; and (6) an inherent trust in the sanctuary.
 It is critical to expand on several points.
 For the niceness culture, Garland and Argueta (2010) reference that the expectation for being friendly while attending church services could mask sexual flirtation that occurs, thus opening the door for mixed signals or direct sexual abuse.
-For the multiple roles point, it is not uncommon for many clergies to be both a youth pastor and provide counseling to their congregation members.
+For the multiple roles point, it is not uncommon for many clergies to be both youth pastors and provide counseling to their congregation members.
 As such, they might become privy to certain information that they otherwise might not be aware of and use it to their advantage to abuse sexually.
 For example, a teenager might disclose that they are sexually active.
 The person in a position of power might threaten to disclose that information to their parents if they do not give in to their demands.
 It is argued that the items above, individually or collectively, allow clergy with an opportunity to sexually abuse within this setting.
 Now that an overview of what is known regarding clergy offender characteristics and grooming, it is imperative to provide an overview of child sexual victimization.

 Overview of Child Sexual Victimization